 The first semester is devoted to study of techniques, methods, and materials suitable for pre-school and elementary school level students.
 Other areas of study include motivational strategies, establishment of effective practice habits, recital preparation, technique, and elementary duet materials.
 Students analyze and demonstrate teaching from three different beginning piano methods.
-Observation of professional teaching is done in the context of class and private lessons at the Westminster Conservatory and the New School for Music Study.
+Observation of professional teaching is done in the context of class and private lessons at the Westminster Conservatory.